robr345/PDP-11-Control-Panel/README.md

 This project will enable a QBUS PDP-11 backplane (such as a H9270, H9273 or H9281) when populated with an appropriate collection of PDP-11 boards, to function as a minimal PDP-11 system.

-# The control panel has 3 buttons:-
+# The control panel has 3 buttons

 Reset - Press to reset the computer the running led will briefly go out while the reset process is underway.